sudipnmsu/reverse-engineering/reports/Week3.md

 A short summary of how to prepare the environment before starting with basic analysis:

 - **Ubuntu** VM: Let’s set up a Ubuntu VM using VirtualBox and install `net-tools` and `inetsim`.
-From the VM toolbar, do: `Devices->Networking->Change "NAT" to "Internal Network"`.
+From the VM toolbar, do: `Devices > Networking > Change "NAT" to "Internal Network"`.
 Add DHCP server using:

 `vboxmanage dhcpserver add --enable --network "YOUR_INTERNAL_NETWORK_NAME_HERE" --upperip 10.0.0.30 --lowerip 10.0.0.20 --ip 10.0.0.3 --netmask 255.255.255.0`